Anna Weigandt

 My area of research is algebraic combinatorics.
 Most recently, I have been using bumpless pipe dreams and Gröbner geometry to study problems from Schubert calculus.
 I enjoy thinking about polynomials, quivers, and combinatorial algebraic geometry.

-This semester, I'm teaching a graduate topics course on Combinatorial Commutative Algebra.
+This Fall, I'm teaching a graduate course on Combinatorial Theory.

 To see a list of courses I have taught in the past, click below.